SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 We don't use this trick because we're only using RV32I instructions, and `amoswap` is in the `A` (atomic) extension.

+## Next

+Now that we've written a more complicated program - including a re-usable UART initialisation "driver", we can do something more complicated and write a program which takes input from UART.

 ## Notes

 [1] Hand assembly notes: